 GDPR Guidance – About me and what I do

-I offer GDPR guidance to small online UK business owners that enables you to understand what you can do to make your business compliant and when it is, on an easy basis, keep it that way.
 At the moment, the UK GDPR aligns with the EU GDPR but this may change over time.
-We concentrate on the UK GDPR requirements, which apply to UK businesses whose customers and clients are mainly UK-based.
+I concentrate on the UK GDPR requirements, which apply to UK businesses whose customers and clients are mainly UK-based.

-We can also provide 1-2-1 services, where more roll-up your sleeves hands-on help is needed.
+• I provide 1-2-1 services, where more roll-up your sleeves hands-on help is needed.

 About me: Kate Baker